Sewing Instructions for Curtains

 Determine how full you wish to have the gather of material.
 As an example, all of the Heritage Lace Curtain pictures are shown as 1 1/2 fullness.
 This means that if your rod is 60 inches you would need a curtain that has a finished width of 90 inches (1 1/2 X 60 = 90).
 You would need two widths of 45″ to 55″ fabric.
 You can use a fullness up to as great as 3 times as in custom lace window treatments if you wish.
 If your rod size is larger and your answer is wider than the width of the fabric that you are using you will need at least two or even more widths sewn together.

 Add additional inches to the length of the finished curtain to allow enough material to make the rod pocket and bottom hem.
-As an example if you want a 1 1/2 inch rod pocket, a 1 inch top ruffle and a 3 inch bottom hem you will need to add 1 + 1 1/2 + 3 = 5 1/2 inches> Double that to 11 inches (in order to make double hems) which would be 11 inches.
+As an example if you want a 1 1/2 inch rod pocket, a 1 inch top ruffle and a 3 inch bottom hem you will need to add 1 + 1 1/2 + 3 = 5 1/2 inches> Double that to 11 inches (see article explaining hems) which would be 11 inches.
 You need to add this to your desired finished length to give you the total cut length (before allowing for a pattern repeat) you will need.

 Pattern Repeat Calculation